 The n_tables field describes the number of tables supported by the switch, each of which can have a different set of supported match fields, actions and number of entries.
 When the controller and switch first communicate, the controller will find out how many tables the switch supports from the Features Reply.
-If it wishes to understand the size, types, and order in which tables are consulted, the controller sends a OFPST_TABLE stats request.
+If it wishes to understand the size, types, and order in which tables are consulted, the controller sends a OFPMP_TABLE_FEATURES multipart request (see A.3.5.5).
 A switch must return these tables in the order the packets traverse the tables.